GDSC-RMIT-University/Lucky-Charm/README.md

 Image by the fabulously talented Isaac Chuah Yi Jie.
 Concept design by the ever creative Chaamudi Kodikara.

+### Main Features
+1. Respond with snarky comments to GDSC Members' messages;
+2. Fun, creative and helpful (in the sassiest manner ofc!) slash commands to get information, play around and cure boredom;
+3. Games like connect four and tic tac toe to play with discord friends;

 ### Set up